YoshiakiKoizumija142397/MethodDkaEn/README.md

-# MethodDkaEn
-Solving Higher-Order Algebraic Equations

-MethodDkaEn.html
+MethodDka

+A program for solving high-degree algebraic equations

+MethodDka.html

 JavaScript

-Supported OS (Windows 11 Home 24H2,Windows 10 home 22H2, iOS, Android)
+Supported Operating Systems: Windows 11 Home 24H2, Android 15

+MIT License

-Prototype Evaluation Version 3.00
+Prototype Evaluation Version 4.00

-1st-order equations are taught in the first year of junior high school, and 2nd-order equations are taught in the third year of junior high school.
-For 3rd-order equations and higher, you can use Cardano's formula or numerical analysis methods such as Lagrange's method or Newton's method.
-However, for 4th-order equations and higher, you must rely on numerical analysis unless the equation is special.
+Linear equations (1st degree) can be solved in the first year of middle school, Quadratic equations (2nd degree) can be solved in the third year of middle school.

+Equations of 3rd degree or higher can be solved using Cardano’s formula, or through numerical analysis methods such as Lagrange’s method or Newton's method.

+For equations of 4th degree or higher, except for special cases, numerical analysis is required.

-Most programs require initial values or can only find real solutions.
-However, this program can find all solutions, including complex numbers, for higher-order equations (up to 1000th order) without initial values.
+Most ordinary programs require initial values or can only find real-number solutions.

+However, this program can determine all solutions (including complex numbers) for high-degree equations (up to the 1000th degree) without requiring initial values.

+Download the MethodDka.html file from GitHub to your local OS (Windows 11 or Android device), open it in a browser (Edge or Chrome), and execute the script to solve high-degree algebraic equations or factorize them.

 First, enter the highest degree in the text box.
-Input boxes will open, so please enter the real coefficients in order from the highest degree.
-The coefficients of the entered degrees will be displayed.
-If there is no coefficient for a degree, enter 0 (zero).
-You cannot omit any coefficients!

-As a general rule, if the coefficient is plus 1, enter 1, and if it is minus 1, enter -1.
+An input box will open; enter the coefficients of the real numbers sequentially from the highest degree.

+The coefficients for the entered degree will be displayed.

+If a specific degree is missing, enter 0 as its coefficient—this cannot be omitted!

+For coefficients of +1, input 1; for -1, input -1.

-The significant figures of the solutions are about 14 digits.
-Even if more digits are displayed, they are not meaningful, so please be aware of this.
-Using this program as the initial value for a program that seeks higher precision solutions will yield good results!
+The number of significant figures for solutions is approximately 15 digits.
+Even if more digits are displayed, they have no meaning, so please be careful!

+This program may yield excellent results if used as an initial value for programs aiming for higher-precision solutions!

-We are not responsible for any problems that arise from using this program.
-Please use it at your own risk (verify the calculations yourself before using).
+The author is not responsible for any issues arising from the use of this program.
+Use it at your own risk (verify the results yourself before using).

-Thank you for reading the help file to the end!
-We hope this program will be useful to you.
+Thank you for reading this help file to the end!
+I would be honored if this program could be helpful to you.

-Finally, I would like to thank my teachers who taught me arithmetic and mathematics, and the authors of books on numerical analysis!
+Finally, I extend my gratitude to the teachers who taught me arithmetic and mathematics, and the authors of numerical analysis books!

-This software is a free software as it is a prototype evaluation version.
+Since this software is a prototype evaluation version, it is distributed as free software.

-This program was converted from my Android Java source code to JavaScript by Microsoft's Windows Copilot in Microsoft Edge.
+This program was created by converting my Android Java source code into JavaScript with the assistance of Microsoft Edge’s Windows Copilot.

 Thank you, Microsoft!